 Everyone has a fungus called candida, which is typically found in the intestines, mouth, skin and the tissues around the genital areas.
 When, candida grows out of control, it causes a yeast infection.
 Candida flourishes in warm, dark areas, such as the vagina or armpit.

-Vulvovaginitis is an inflammation of the vulva and vaginal tissues.
-It can be caused by infection, irritation, a foreign body, allergy, or systemic disease.
+Vulvovaginitis is an inflammation of the vulva and vaginal tissues .
+This is common problem in prepubertal girls.
+It is typically not caused by a specific pathogen and is not treated with antibiotics.
+It can also be caused by infection, irritation, a foreign body, allergy, or systemic disease.

 Pediatric yeast infection is a general term that describes when a naturally occurring fungus grows in excess and causes irritation.